austinmama/hardware-firewall-dedicated/viewing-hardware-firewalls-account.md

 # Viewing your IBM Firewalls
 {: #viewing-your-ibm-firewalls}

-To see which VLANs are protected with Firewalls and to find more details about individual Firewalls, go to the VLANs page:
+You can see which VLANs are protected with Firewalls and find more details about individual Firewalls by visiting the VLANs page.
+{: shortdesc}

 1. From your browser, open the [Customer Portal ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://control.softlayer.com/){: new_window} and log into your account.
 2. In the Customer Portal navigation, select **Network > IP Management > VLANs**.